cloudxabide/kubernerdes.bak/README.md

 * TFTP

 ## Deploy EKS Anywhere Cluster
-ProTip:  If you have only "node=cp-machine" in your hardware, and remove the WorkerNodeGroup from your hardware.csv, your CP nodes will not be tainted and workloads can run there.  (so, either you have 3 x CP that are also Worker Nodes - or you have 1 x CP and 2 x Worker Nodes)
+ProTip:  If you have only "node=cp-machine" in your hardware, and remove the WorkerNodeGroup from your clusterConfig, your CP nodes will not be tainted and workloads can run there.  (so, I will either have 3 x Control Plane nodes that also act as Worker Nodes - or you have 1 x CP and 2 x Worker Nodes)
 [Install EKS Anywhere](Scripts/50_Install_EKS_Anywhere.sh)

 ## References